Dropbox system requirements: an overview

 • Dropbox doesn’t support ARM processors for Linux.

-To run the Dropbox app “headless” (using the command line only), you only need the Dropbox app essential requirements.
-Then, you can install the app and use the Linux Command Line Interface (CLI) to control the desktop app.
+To run the Dropbox app using the command line only, you only need the Dropbox app essential requirements.
+You can then install the app and use the Linux Command Line Interface (CLI) to control it.

 The Dropbox website at dropbox.com